Stan Lee, creator of a galaxy of Marvel superheroes, dies

 As sales of comics declined, Marvel was forced into bankruptcy proceedings that meant it had to void a lifetime contract prohibiting Lee from working for anyone else.
 Lee later sued Marvel for $10 million, saying the company cheated him out of millions in profits from movies based on his characters.

-The company went bankrupt, and three men were indicted for allegedly defrauding the business in a check kiting scam.
-Lee wasn't implicated.

-After that initial failure, Lee formed the successful Pow!
-Entertainment company to launch animated Internet-based projects.

-Lee's wife and partner in nearly everything, Joan Lee, died on July 6, 2017, leaving a void that made her husband, by then in mental and physical decline, vulnerable to hangers-on who began to surround him.
+Lee's wife and partner in nearly everything, Joan Lee, died in 2017, leaving a void that made her husband, by then in mental and physical decline, vulnerable to hangers-on who began to surround him.
 Lawsuits, court fights and an elder abuse investigation all emerged in the fight over who spoke for the elderly Lee.

 Lee is survived by his daughter, Joanie, and a younger brother who also worked in comics, Larry Lieber.